Tag: skin health

 Stress Triggers Inflammation at the Cellular Level

-Beyond the oil production, cortisol also creates inflammation throughout your body.
+Beyond oil production, cortisol creates inflammation throughout your body.
 On your face, this inflammation can:

-• Increase bacterial growth: The bacterium Cutibacterium acnes (formerly known as Propionibacterium acnes) thrives in oily, inflamed environments.
+• Increase bacterial growth: The bacterium Cutibacterium acnes (formerly Propionibacterium acnes) thrives in oily, inflamed environments.

 The Gut-Brain-Skin Axis (Yes, It’s Real)

-Here’s something I didn’t know until I started researching: stress doesn’t just affect your skin directly—it affects your gut, which then affects your skin.
+Here’s something I didn’t know until I started researching: stress doesn’t just affect your skin directly—it affects your gut, which in turn affects your skin.

-When you’re stressed, your nervous system activates the “fight or flight” response, which diverts blood flow away from your digestive system.
+When you’re stressed, your nervous system activates the “fight or flight” response, diverting blood flow away from your digestive system.
 This can:

-• Trigger systemic inflammation – This inflammation can manifest as acne, especially deep cystic acne.
+• Trigger systemic inflammation: This inflammation can manifest as acne, especially deep stress-induced acne.

 Stress Disrupts Your Sleep (Which Makes Everything Worse)